coreyshuman/coreyshuman.com/content/articles/winform-hide-to-taskbar.md

 Now that we have created the events for our context menu, we need to bind it to our `NotifyIcon` in the taskbar.
 Go to the properties menu for our `notifyIcon1` and look for `ContextMenuStrip` under `Behavior`.
 In the drop-down menu, you should be able to select the `contextMenuStrip1` that was added to the project.

 At this point you should be able to run your application and see the icon you chose in the taskbar.
-If you right-click on this icon, our context menu should appear.
-Click on `Close Application` to make sure it functions properly.
+If you right-click this icon, our context menu should appear.
+Click `Close Application` to make sure it functions properly.

 Now that we have our taskbar icon, we want to hide our app from the Windows taskbar list of running apps when minimized.
 Add the following function to your main form code: